Last updated on February 22nd, 2022 at 03:36 pmJump to Recipe

 - Stir in thawed green peas and Parmesan cheese (1/2 cup or 1 cup) until melted and fully combined.

 - Serve immediately.

-- If you have leftover risotto, either transfer it to a container, or remove the stainless steel pot from the Instant Pot, risotto will continue to cooke because of the residual heat.
+- If you have leftover risotto, either transfer it to a container, or remove the stainless steel pot from the Instant Pot, the risotto will continue to cook because of the residual heat.